lapak10/instaa-git-class/README.md

-# instaa-git-class
+# InstaaCoders Live GIT Session
-Live GIT session with Instaacoders Team
+Purpose of this git repo is to learn basics of git and create something awesome!